1. General Rules

 1.4 Each car is allowed to register between 2 and 5 Main Drivers.

-1.4.1 Each team is allowed to register a single Reserve Driver, who cannot be registered to any other team or car.
+1.4.1 Each team is allowed to register an engineer, who cannot be registered to any other team or car.
+This engineer is not a driver and must not drive during a race.

 1.4.2 The deadline for driver line-up changes is 48 hours before the start of the event’s official qualifying session, as per the race’s schedule.